orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     - If the main app says python_single_python3_12 and you tested it interactively or by test suite, use that version.
     - If your PYTHON_SINGLE_TARGET from /etc/portage/make.conf uses python3_11, use that version.
     - If your PYTHON_SINGLE_TARGET from /etc/portage/make.conf uses python3_12, use that version.
+    - If the slot is missing, downgrade/upgrade the package.
+    - If the slot is missing and the project is defunct, adjust based on main package's python_single_python3_11 or python_single_python3_12.

   Most CI images use D12, U22, U24.
   Using PYTHON_SINGLE_TARGET or the main app package is tested by you.